Mrneyestani/MonSiteWeb-main/content/jobs/GDRI/index.md

 # url: 'https://us.mullenlowe.com/'
 ---

-- Creation of a FileMakerPro database for GDRI: Management of SQL queries to extract the desired information on the infrastructure Getting started with Git and Github and scalable management of the web infrastructure.
+- Creation of a FileMakerPro database for GDRI Waqf Fondations.